-2.11 Trade and other receivables and trade and other payables

-Trade receivables are amounts due from customers for goods sold in the ordinary course of business.
-Trade receivables and other receivables are recognized initially at fair value and subsequently measured at amortized cost using the effective interest method, less provision for impairment, taking into account expected credit losses.
+2.12 Trade and other receivables and trade and other payables fair value and subsequently measured at amortized cost using the effective interest method, less provision for impairment, taking into account expected credit losses.
 If collection is expected in one year or less, they are classified as current assets.
 If not, they are presented as non-current assets.
 The Group applies the IFRS 9 simplified approach to measuring expected credit losses which uses a lifetime expected loss allowance for all trade receivables.